 Interior, design and technology

 There’s no mistaking the Renaultsport Clio for one of its lesser stablemates.
 There are performance-focused design touches everywhere, from the gaping twin tailpipes and rear diffuser to the distinctive front end, featuring an F1-style silver front blade specific to the RS.
-There are bulging wheelarches, plus you can spec optional 18-inch gloss- black alloys (17-inchers come as standard) and £1,300 Liquid Yellow metallic paint.
+There are bulging wheelarches, plus you can spec optional 18-inch gloss black alloys (17-inches come as standard) and £1,300 Liquid Yellow metallic paint.

 Practicality, comfort and boot space

 Making a five-door look like a sportier three-door hatch is a clever trick.
-At a glance, it’s easy to mistake the current Clio for the former, but Renault’s designers have neatly hidden the rear door handles with a rising beltline, keeping a rakish profile, but adding practicality.
+The Renault Clio’s designers have neatly hidden the rear door handles with a rising beltline, keeping a rakish profile, but adding practicality.

 It means access to the rear is easy, and the RS’s width at the back means the interior is roomy.
-The boot is big, at 300 litres – it’s a deep, usable, square shape, and the seats fold easily so it’s simple to enlarge the load bay to the maximum 1,146 litres.
+The boot is a good size, too.
+At 300 litres, it’s a deep, usable, square shape, and the seats fold easily so it’s simple to enlarge the load bay to the maximum 1,146 litres.
 When stowed, the rear seats sit almost flat, too.